 Where strange fact and stranger fiction collide

 I am that friend you hate.
 I am a history major who loves movies.
 But gets really upset when the movies are not historically accurate.
-And then I let you know all the intricate details of how the movie missed the point.
+And then I let you know all the intricate details and how the movie missed the point.
 And movies that say “Are based on a true story.” then have nothing to do with what really happen gets under my skin, even if it was a good movie.
 I don’t just reserve my scorn for supposedly fact based stories.
 Fiction that doesn’t keep to the book gets it too.
 Hey Paul Verhoeven, in the book Starship Troopers, Dizzy was a guy.

 A few weeks ago I heard something on NPR that kind of turned me around on my way of thinking.
 A director (I wish I could tell you who I wasn’t paying enough attention) was talking about his “Based on a true story” Movie, and defending his show from the accusations saying that it was really a work of fiction, even though some of the primary chachters were based real people.